 The SC Area-Wide Optimization Program (AWOP) is an effort to optimize the performance of existing surface water facilities.
 Stringent criteria must be met each year for a water treatment plant to receive the AWOP award.
-The City of Newberry has received the award for 15 of the last 17 years.
+The City of Newberry has received the award many times in the past 20 years.